cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ## Creating documents in the database

-The JSON documents that you create here contains the data you use to query the `rolodex` database in later exercises.
+The JSON documents that you create here contain the data you use to query the `query-demo` database in later exercises.

 From the command line: